bahayg/my-portfolio/README.md

 ## Setup/Installation Requirements

-Clone or download this repository
+Clone or download this repository.

 ## Support and contact details

-Do not hesitate to contact me at bahayg@gmail.com if you have any questions
+Do not hesitate to contact me at bahayg@gmail.com if you have any questions.

 ## Technologies Used